 The initial spark was a thesis, published in 1966 by agronomist John Gladstones, declaring the region ideal for viticulture.
-At the time, Kevin was working in Busselton as a doctor, Diana was a physiotherapist, and they were busy raising their children, including Vanya, the youngest of six.
+At the time, Kevin was working in Busselton as a doctor, Diana was a physiotherapist, and they were busy raising their six children, including Vanya, the youngest.

 Intrigued, Kevin organised the first grape grower meeting in 1966 and initiated a planting on the nearby Juniper Estate, along with a few neighbours.
 Diana taught herself winemaking from a mix of books and trial and error, and did much of the early work as her husband built up his medical practice.

 The original winery was a settler’s cottage and then a shearing shed, with its stone cladding and wraparound verandah added later.
 Their first cabernet was presented in a hand-labelled bottle and sold for $2.50.
 A restaurant soon followed, serving scones, pasties and cheese platters, largely to prevent people from becoming too unsteady while tasting wine.